Ramanand1101/dilfoods/README.md

 **authMiddleware.js**

 - `protect`: Ensures the user is authenticated by validating the JWT token.
-- `admin`: Ensures the user has admin privileges.
+- `admin`: Ensures the user has admin and staff privileges.

 ---